-While the research can be a nice guidepost, your cadence will ultimately depend on when your leads most interact with your emails.
-So keep a close eye on performance metrics so you can determine what drives results for your business.
+While the research can be a nice guidepost, your cadence will ultimately depend on when your leads mostly interact with your emails.
+So keep a close eye on performance metrics to determine what drives results for your business.

 4. A/B test send times.

-Like in the previous best practice, you’ll want to use your leads’ engagement behavior to decide when you should send your emails.
+Like in the previous best practice, you’ll want to use your leads’ engagement behavior to decide when to send your emails.

 5. Track open rates, click-through rates, and click-to-open rates.